 Shepherds Bush Green, London.
 Sat 18 Apr 2015

 Protesters calling for a fossil fuel free future begin the die-in at

-Protesters staged a 'die-in' at the BP garage at Shepherds bush over
+Protesters staged a 'die-in' at the BP garage at Shepherds bush

-and arctic oil and seriously delay cutting carbon
+coal, tar oil and arctic oil and seriously delay cutting carbon

 KFC protest over TTIP

 Shepherds Bush, London.
 Sat 18 Apr 2015